Cossacks: Suppression of Cossack autonomy in the Russian Empire

-Under Russian rule, the Cossack nation of the Zaporozhian Host was divided into two autonomous republics of the Moscow Tsardom: the Cossack Hetmanate, and the more independent Zaporizhia.
-These organisations gradually lost their autonomy, and were abolished by Catherine II in the late 18th century.
+Under Russian rule, the Cossack nation of the Zaporozhian Host was divided into two autonomous republics of the Russian Tsardom: the Cossack Hetmanate, and the more independent Zaporizhia.
+These organizations gradually lost their autonomy, and were abolished by Catherine II in the late 18th century.
 The Hetmanate became the governorship of Little Russia, and Zaporizhia was absorbed into New Russia.